mq4i/number-guessing-game/README.md

 - This is a simple game program in Python where the computer chooses a random number and the player tries to guess it.
 The game tells you if your guess is too high or too low.

 How to Play
-1. Run the Python file:
+1. Run the Python file
-   python "number guessing game.py"
 2. Enter your guess when prompted.
 3. Keep guessing until you find the correct number.
 4. The game will tell you if your guess is higher or lower.